About: The vital role of this reluctant servant

 We also need to let go of fears, distrust, suspicions, misconceptions, insistent demands on how life should be, and even our legitimate wants for something precious.
 This is referred to in first Beatitude, which Jesus Christ gave in his Sermon on the Mount: “Blessed are the poor in spirit, for theirs is the kingdom of heaven.”

 To be “poor in spirit” means to be empty, without preconceived ideas.
 Our minds are often “rich” in the wrong way—we know all the answers.
-But our knowledge often stems from associations based on misunderstandings, products of fixed ideas based on faulty and emotionally tinged associations.
+But our knowledge often stems from associations based on misunderstandings, which are the products of fixed ideas based on faulty and emotionally tinged associations.

 Only when we can empty ourselves of our preconceived notions can we become “poor in spirit,” or in mind.
 And then the true riches can flow into us—from within and without.